m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings - add coments.md

 # D. Pricing and Ratings
 ---

+In all questions below I assumed that if an order wasn't delivered, Pizza Runner earned no money of it.

 **1. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**

 ```